Sony A7R III versus Fujifilm X-T2

 Both the A7R III and the X-T2 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X-T2 replaced the earlier Fujifilm X-T1, while the A7R III followed on from the Sony A7R II.

-So how do things add up?
-Which of the two cameras – the Sony A7R III or the Fujifilm X-T2 – has the upper hand?
+So what conclusions can be drawn?
+Is the Sony A7R III better than the Fujifilm X-T2 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (42.2 vs 24MP) with a 33% higher linear resolution.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.